 The Traverse cluster is composed of 46 IBM POWER9 nodes with four NVIDIA V100 GPUs per node.
 The cluster is primarily intended to support research at the Princeton Plasma Physics Lab (PPPL).
-Traverse is also available to Princeton researchers whose work is particularly suited to the architecture of this system either because it is very similar to the Summit cluster at Oak Ridge National Laboratory or because the application to be run can take particular advantage of the NVLink architecture that speeds up access between the GPU memory and the CPU memory.
+Traverse is also available to Princeton researchers whose work is particularly suited to the architecture of this system either because it is very similar to the Summit cluster at Oak Ridge National Laboratory or because the application to be run can take particular advantage of the NVLink architecture.
 Programs that move a lot of data in or out of the GPU should see an especially large speed up.

 System Configuration and Usage